whoward/docs/markdown/reference/user-management.md

 ### Standard account
 Creating standard sub-accounts allows the user to utilize minutes of the parent user.
 Usage of minutes is completely transparent - each minute the sub-account consumes is taken from the parent account.
+Standard accounts can create subaccounts, but they can only manage subaccounts lower than them in the hierarchy, while admin accounts can manage all accounts.

 Rollup Mode